 The FAFSA will ask you a series of questions that determine your eligibility for federal student aid.
 Here is a list of helpful hints to assist you during the application process.

 - Preview the questions you may be asked while completing the FAFSA.

 - Your dependency status determines whose information you must report on the FAFSA.

 - If you’re a dependent student, you will report your and your parents’ information.
 It doesn’t mean your parents are required to pay for your education.

 - If you’re an independent student, you will report your own information (and your spouse’s if you are married).

-- Financial information about you (and your spouse if you are married) and your parents (if you are a dependent student).
-This step will be simpler by using the IRS Data Retrieval tool.
+- When filling out financial information, use the IRS Data Retrieval tool.
 It will import your tax data into your FAFSA, reducing time and errors.